Annihilation (VanderMeer novel): Plot summary

-The biologist returns to the Tower to confront the Crawler directly, meeting it on the spiral staircase and finding it almost impossible to describe.
-It is a rapidly shapeshifting entity of blinding lights and shattering noises, which paralyzes the biologist in an agonizing loop of losing and regaining consciousness.
-It tosses her down the stairs, and a fuzzy white door appears before her.
-After over an hour of walking towards it, it remains out of reach.
-She goes back up the stairs, where she is amazed that she can now pass by the Crawler unharmed.
-Looking back at the Crawler one final time, she sees the face of the lighthouse keeper from the photograph trapped inside its glow.
-She escapes the Tower, but she resolves to remain inside Area X and follow the coastline to see where it ends, as her husband once tried to do.
+The biologist returns to the Tower to confront the Crawler directly.
+She meets it on the staircase and finds it almost impossible to see or describe, rapidly shifting appearance in blinding lights and shattering noises.
+She tries to run but it paralyzes her in an agonizing loop of losing and regaining consciousness, somehow entering and comprehending her in totality, which she understands instinctively but not logically.
+It tosses her down the stairs, and she quickly presses further on to escape it.
+As she moves she senses a fuzzy white door somewhere deep below her.
+After over an hour of descending towards it, she concludes it is too far down and she does not have the strength to make the journey.
+She backtracks up the stairs, where she is amazed to find the Crawler allows her to pass without regard.
+Looking back at it one final time, the biologist catches a glimpse of a human face and finally recognizes the Crawler as the lighthouse keeper from the photograph, transformed extensively by countless years in Area X. She escapes the Tower and resolves to remain inside Area X and follow the coastline to see where it ends, as her husband once attempted.

 Reception

 The reviews for Annihilation have been generally positive.

 Jason Sheehan of National Public Radio described the book as page-turning and suspenseful, saying, "about three hours later, I looked up again with half the book behind me and wondered how I'd gotten from there to here."
 Salon.com named it book of the week, while GQ Magazine recognized it as one of the top books for the month of February and said that it was "a book about an intelligent, deadly fungus [which] makes for an enthralling read."
 The Washington Post said that it was "successfully creepy, an old-style gothic horror novel set in a not-too-distant future" while The Daily Telegraph said that it "shows signs of being the novel that will allow VanderMeer to break through to a new and larger audience".
 Entertainment Weekly gave Annihilation a B+ rating.
 The novel won the 2014 Nebula Award for Best Novel and the 2014 Shirley Jackson Award for Best Novel.